emu-russia/dmgcpu/wiki/Readme.md

 ## Signals Disclaimer

 I understand that everyone wants the signals to be called by human-readable and proper names.
-The SM83 study was conducted at different times, so sometimes you can see strange signal names.
+DMG-CPU study was conducted at different times, so sometimes you can see strange signal names.

 Do not expect that all of them are quickly renamed to proper names.
 Such a process runs the risk of turning the study into signal renaming and nothing more.